meirizarrygelpi/rational/README.md

 	Mul(s, υ) = -Mul(υ, s) = τ
 ```
 Like `i` in the infra complex numbers, `s` does not commute with either `τ` or `υ`.
 The infra perplex numbers are more commonly known as the dual split-complex numbers.

+Alternatively, you can obtain the infra perplex numbers from a perplex Cayley-Dickson construct with `rational.Infra` values.

 ## Eight-Dimensional Types